Katowice Poland Travel Guide

 Shopping in Katowice ranges from traditional markets to modern shopping plazas, souvenirs, local crafts, and multinational brands.

-Coal-related souvenirs (jewelry, decorative objects); Silesian folk art or crafts (traditional patterns on textiles or wooden items).
+Coal-related souvenirs (jewelry, decorative objects); Silesian art of the people or crafts (traditional patterns on textiles or wooden items).

 Polish pottery (Bolesławiec ceramics); Oscypek cheese (smoked sheep cheese), regional honey, Krupniok (Silesian blood sausage, if transport allows); Amber jewelry (more prominent on Baltic coast, but some found here).

-Luxury and boutique shopping options are limited compared to larger capital cities, but some international brands are within major shopping malls.
+Luxury and boutique shopping options are limited compared to larger capital cities, but some international brands are within main shopping malls.

 Large shopping mall integrated with the main train station.
 Wide range of international and Polish brands, many eateries, and a cinema.
 Convenient for shopping and dining.